 1. Royal Albert Hall

-The Royal Albert Hall is one of the most storied and architecturally distinctive venues in London’s classical music circuit.
+Prime spots for classical music concerts in London kick off with the Royal Albert Hall.
 Opened by Queen Victoria in 1871, its inaugural concert featured music by Handel and Rossini, setting the tone for a legacy.
 The Hall remains the principal home of the BBC Proms, the world’s largest classical music festival, held every summer since 1941.
-Its versatility and grandeur ensure it continues to attract the world’s leading orchestras and soloists, making it a living monument to both the history and future of classical music.
+Its versatility and grandeur ensure it continues to attract the world’s leading orchestras and soloists, making it a living monument to both the history and future of classical music in London and beyond.

 Location: Kensington Gore, SW7 2AP